June Blooms

 These popular flowers are a perennial classic.
 Blooming in late May and continuing throughout early summer, peonies come in various colors including red, pink, white, and yellow.
 The Garden has a collection of tree, intersectional, and herbaceous peonies.
 Most are incredibly fragrant, but fragrance can vary depending on the plant.

-Location(s): Along the Perennial Path of the Lawn Garden, the Lawn, Secret, and Cottage Gardens, and the Garden of Inspiration
+Location(s): Along the Perennial Path/Beneficial Border, in the Lawn, Secret, and Cottage Gardens, and Garden of Inspiration

 Light pink and white flowers rest in clusters on a shrub.